 We ran our test on a Windows machine using QPhotoRec – the version with a graphical interface.
 It’s a bit more beginner-friendly than the command-line-only PhotoRec, which is why we went with it for most of our scans.

-That said, if you’re on a Mac, things look a little different.
-As we explained, there’s no QPhotoRec for Mac, so you’ll need to use the original PhotoRec in Terminal.
-The easiest way to install it is via Homebrew.
+On a Mac the process is slightly different.
+As we explained, there’s no QPhotoRec for Mac, so install and run PhotoRec in Terminal – easiest via Homebrew.
 Here’s how:

 1. Open Terminal.
 You’ll find it in Applications > Utilities, or just hit Cmd + Space, type “Terminal,” and press Enter.run terminal on macOS